ZiqiaoPeng/SyncTalk/README.md

   The proposed **SyncTalk** synthesizes synchronized talking head videos, employing tri-plane hash representations to maintain subject identity.
 It can generate synchronized lip movements, facial expressions, and stable head poses, and restores hair details to create high-resolution videos.

-  ## Code

-We will release the code after the paper is accepted.